ploomber/doc/examples/panel/book-recommender/README.md

 python generate_assets.py -n 100 --embeddings --verbose
 ```

-Here `-n 100` will generate embeddings for first 100 rows.
-If `-n` option is not provided the script will generate embeddings of all rows.

 ## Deployment

 Create a zip of `app.py`, `util.py`, `requirements.txt` and `assets/` folder, and follow the instructions for deploying a [Panel](https://docs.cloud.ploomber.io/en/latest/apps/panel.html) application.